Soban-Suleman/Soban-Suleman/README.md

 ## I'm a Developer, wants to learn something new!

-- 🌱 I’m currently Working at WebWrite Inc as a MERN stack developer
+- 🌱 I’m Associate Software Engineer at OptimaGeeks
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 Goals: MERN Stack
+- 🥅 Goals: Javascript FullStack Engineer
 - ⚡ Fun fact: I love to learn new things
 - 🌐 https://soban-suleman.github.io/portfolio/